forta-network/docs/docs/private-alerts.md

 ## Encrypting findings

-Now, when a high gas transaction is detected, the agent needs to generate an encrypted finding.
 In this example, a regular finding is created the way you normally would in `handleTransaction`, and then passed through the `encryptFindings` function.
 This will return a list of new encrypted findings with most attributes set to "omitted".
 The original finding will be encrypted using the public key and then stored in the `metadata` field of the encrypted finding as a base64 string:

 ```javascript
 async function encryptFindings(findings) {